jasonbayton/11ty/_src/support.md

     <img src="/img/support.png" alt="End to end deployment & support">
   </div>
   <div class="service-text">
-    <h3>End to end deployment & support</h3>
+    <h2>End to end deployment & support</h2>

 The hard work's done; you know what you want to support and how you're going to do it.
 The devices are ordered and the licences purchased.
-Now you've just got to build your policies, configurations, define you application requirements, integrate with your in-house infrastructure and _actually enrol_ the hardware.
+Now you've just got to build your policies, configurations, define your application requirements, integrate with your in-house infrastructure and _actually enrol_ the hardware.

-I can help you define your policy requirements, set your security baselines, integrate your chosen vendor into your existing infrastructure, develop documentation and guides, train up internal support staff and power users, and more.
-Zero-touch?
-Obviously. eFOTA?
-Of course.
+Whether you’re rolling out 10 or 10,000 devices, I can help you define your requirements, set security baselines, train up staff, and deploy with confidence — drawing on experience across global enterprise rollouts and vendor integrations.
 Once we're finished your deployment will be humming away like well-oiled machine.

   </div>
 </div>